FAQ's | Buying A Static Caravan Questions | Allens

 • Is the park too large or small?
 Do you feel comfortable with the number of caravans on site?

-• Does the park have sufficient facilities for your needs, such as entertainment, a clubhouse, a swimming pool, sports facilities, or a children's play area?
+• Does the park have sufficient facilities for your needs, such as entertainment, a clubhouse, a swimming pool or sports facilities?

 • Does the park location hold enough interest for you?
 Are there towns or coastlines nearby?
 Are there plenty of exciting attractions like nature reserves, zoos, or parks?